Asymptotic theory and first-order bias of the Wallace--Freeman estimator: Weibull distribution example

 Applying Theorem~\ref{thm:wf87:bias}, we obtain

+The first term in \eqref{eq:weibull-mml-bias} is the known Cox--Snell bias of the MLE.
+The second term is the new Wallace--Freeman contribution obtained from Theorem~\ref{thm:wf87:bias}.

-In particular, the shape parameter of the Weibull distribution is known to be positively biased under maximum likelihood:
+From \eqref{eq:weibull-mle-bias}, we see that the maximum likelihood estimate of the Weibull shape parameter is positively biased:

-The additional Wallace--Freeman term in \eqref{eq:weibull-mml-bias} counteracts this upward shift through the penalty gradient ${\bf a}(\btheta)$, which depends on both the prior and the Fisher-information contribution.
+with the bias increasing linearly with $k$.
+The additional Wallace--Freeman term in \eqref{eq:weibull-mml-bias} counteracts this upward shift through the penalty gradient ${\bf a}(\btheta)$, which depends on both the prior and the Fisher information contribution.
 For example, when $\lambda=1$, the ratio of the $O(n^{-1})$ MLE bias to the corresponding Wallace--Freeman bias for the shape parameter simplifies to

 which is greater than one for all $k>0$.
-The ratio \(R(k,1)\) is useful because it reduces the comparison between the two bias expansions to a single dimensionless quantity.
-This makes it possible to determine directly whether the Wallace--Freeman correction improves on the maximum likelihood estimator at first order: specifically, \(R(k,1)>1\) implies a smaller \(O(n^{-1})\) bias under the Wallace--Freeman estimator.
-More generally, the leading correction term in \eqref{eq:weibull-mml-bias} indicates that the Wallace--Freeman estimator typically reduces the first-order upward bias of the Weibull shape estimator over a broad range of parameter values.
+More generally, the leading correction term in \eqref{eq:weibull-mml-bias} indicates that the Wallace--Freeman estimator typically reduces the first-order upward bias of the Weibull shape estimator.